Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 HW: got the blue plane 0 and 1 working for stegsolve on dark.png, need to start reversing the process to decode;

 ### 2024-05-28
-CW: started workign on an encoder for blue plane
+CW: started workign on an encoder for blue plane, reviewed the xor encryption function

+HW: got blue plane decryption working, created a text-image generator to use to encode, started lsb encryption for red